podcreep/web/README.md

 Main AngularTS website for podcreep.

+## Setup

+To get the project set up, after checking out the project, run:

+    npm up

+To make sure all the dependencies are updated.

 ## Development server

 You first need to be running the backend on localhost:8080 (see https://github.com/podcreep/server